Adding Pagination

 Here we’ve used two new APIs: Atom.searchParam and Atom.writable.
 Let’s understand what each one does.

-We could use pageQueryParamAtom directly in our components, but working with Option<number> everywhere would be inconvenient.
-We’d need to unwrap the Option and handle the “no page parameter” case every time we read the value.
-We’d also need to wrap values in Option.some() every time we write.
+We could use pageQueryParamAtom directly in our components, but working with raw strings everywhere would be inconvenient.
+We’d need to parse the string into a number every time we read the value, handle the empty string case, and convert numbers back to strings every time we write.

 This is why we create pageAtom using Atom.writable.
 This API creates an Atom with custom read and write logic.
 It takes two functions:

-• Write function: Defines what happens when a component calls setPage(newPage).
+Write function: Defines what happens when a component calls setPage(newPage).
 The function receives two parameters: ctx, which provides methods like ctx.set() for updating other Atoms, and page, which is the value passed by the component.
 Inside, we update pageQueryParamAtom based on the page number.
-When the page is 1, we set the parameter to Option.none(), which removes ?page= from the URL entirely. (there’s no need to show ?page=1 since page 1 is the default.)
-For any other page, we set it to Option.some(page), which adds ?page=2, ?page=3, etc. to the URL.
+When the page is 1, we set the parameter to an empty string, which removes ?page= from the URL entirely (there’s no need to show ?page=1 since page 1 is the default).
+For any other page, we convert the number to a string and set it, which adds ?page=2, ?page=3, etc. to the URL.

 Updating the Users Atom